The Oral History Centre provides an Introduction to Oral History workshop series two times per year (or more!), normally in September and January.

 Completion of the Introduction to Oral History workshop series is required for Oral History Centre Membership.
-A one-year OHC Membership is included with the workshop fee.

 Sitting on a pile of old cassettes, reel-to-reels, or other analog media?
 Wondering how to transfer your interview with a loved one from a cassette to a computer?
 This Oral History Centre workshop shows you how to turn your cassettes into high quality digital audio files.
 You will learn what equipment and software you need, how to set it up, and how to use it to ensure high quality conversion and preservation of your cherished oral history interviews.
 You will learn how to identify audio quality and describe the material and content of your analog media to ensure it is easily accessed in the future.
 Once you know how to digitize audio you can use your recordings for creative audio such as podcasts, digital stories, and presentations.

 For more information, or to be put on a waiting list for the next time we offer this workshop, contact us.